tishana/daily-demos/README.md

 # Etc, etc. Make a site.
 ```

-3. When it's ready, hook your demo project up to the overall demo project site by: a) exposing your demo through the root-level index via proxying and b) making it run as part of the root-level npm scripts (`npm run dev`, `npm run start`, `npm install`, etc.).
+3. When it's ready, hook your demo project up to the overall demo project site by: a) exposing your demo through the root-level index via proxying, b) making it run as part of the root-level npm scripts (`npm run dev`, `npm run start`, `npm install`, etc.), and c) adding an entry (or multiple entries) to the table of contents in `index.html`.

 `index.js`: